Stacey Jones, BEd, MA Counselling, MBACP

 Areas of speciality

-Areas of speciality include: family breakdown, work-related stress, exam stress,working with young people, bereavement, anxiety and depression, generalised anxiety disorder, coping with life changes.
+Areas of speciality include: family breakdown, work-related stress, exam stress,, bereavement, anxiety and depression, generalised anxiety disorder, coping with life changes.

 Training, qualifications & experience

 I hold an MA (with merit) from the University of Roehampton, (Waverley Abbey College) July 2017.